IRA Financial Blog

 • Employees under 21 years of age

-• Employees that work less than 1000 hours annually
+• Employees who work less than 1000 hours annually

 • Three consecutive years of more than 500 hours